 Skip to main content

 Most paid endpoints accept payment on three chains in parallel.
-The 402 challenge surfaces every option in one response.
-AgentCash, raw @x402/core, Coinbase Agent Kit, and any custom HTTP client read the same body and pick whichever rail their wallet has balance on.
+The 402 challenge surfaces every available rail in one response: Tempo through MPP headers, and Base / Solana through the x402 response body.
+MPP and x402 are not wire compatible, so the value of Remlo’s payment layer is that agents see one API surface while clients and wallets handle the protocol-specific credential format.
 This page walks the full payment flow with code samples for the three most common client implementations.

 The 402 response